Northwick Park tube station

 Northwick Park is a London Underground station in Kenton in the London Borough of Brent on the Metropolitan line.
-It lies between Harrow-on-the-Hill and Preston Road stations and is in Travelcard zone 4.
+It lies between Harrow-on-the-Hill and Preston Road stations and is located in London fare zone 4.

-It is served by 'slow' (all stations) trains only (fast and semi-fast trains do not stop at stations between Wembley Park and Harrow-on-the-Hill).
-It takes an average time of 20 minutes from Baker Street.
 The station takes its name from the nearby public park, Northwick Park.

 It is close to Northwick Park Hospital and the Harrow campus of the University of Westminster.
-Kenton station, located on the Bakerloo line and the London Overground, is within walking distance.
+Kenton station, served by the Bakerloo line and the Lioness line of the London Overground, is within walking distance.
 There is an official out-of-station interchange between these two stations.